KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Example of a map with tooltip

-It is also possible to use a combination of a dataset and a topojson file, thus use two layers with a common attribute (with the same name), which will be used as a kind of join.
+It is also possible to use a combination made of a dataset and a topojson file, thus use two layers with an attribute used as a kind of join.

 .. figure:: media/set_map_04.png